Let’s get our preschoolers ready for school.

 What we do as parents and other loving grownups can make all the difference.
 And what we’re talking about doesn’t take extra money, or even more time.

 Experts say little changes we make in our children’s lives can make really big changes in getting them to the read-by-4th the milestone.
 Some ideas:

 - Make active reading an everyday thing.
 Read with your child rather than to her.
 Ask questions that can’t be answered with a yes or no. Share new words at every chance.
 Connect the story to your child: “How do you think she feels now?
 Have you ever felt that way?
 What would you do?”

 - Repeat and celebrate.
-If your child wants to read the same book over and over again, it’s a clear sign he’s reading, if just from memory, and gaining more confidence each time.
+A child wanting to read from the same book over and over again is actually a clear sign they’re reading, even if it’s just from memory, and gaining more confidence each time!

 - Make homemade signs of objects in the house.
 Seeing words all over the place is a great way to boost your child’s recognition of common words.

 - Get in the routine of packing your child’s favorite book.
 Reading together is great for bus rides, waiting rooms, etc. Forgot to pack books?
 No worries.
 It’s a perfect time to make up stories together or to play Guess What.
 Describe something without saying what it is.
 “It has four wheels and a horn that goes beep-beep.”

 - Show them reading is everywhere, not just in books.
 Read aloud all the signs you see together.
 Because children start recognizing letters around the time they turn 3, have them point out letters they see.
 And then keep the conversation going: “You’re right!
 That’s a G, and your name begins with a G. G for Gia!”